-Every year many students who know St. Lawrence is their first choice apply Early Decision - often referred to as applying 'ED.'
-The application process is complete sooner for students who are admitted ED as they receive their decision letters generally within two weeks of completing their application file.
-They can then begin planning for their St. Lawrence University college experience.
+Every year many students who know St. Lawrence is their first choice apply Early Decision (ED).
+The application process is complete sooner and students receive their decision letters generally within two-three weeks of completing their application.

 Our priority deadline for ED begins on November 1 - we begin reviewing completed applications on this date.
-Students who decide later that St. Lawrence is their first choice can commit to ED at any time up until February 1.
+Students who decide later that St. Lawrence is their first choice, can apply ED at any time until February 1.
 We will review ED applications on a continual basis and will notify ED applicants of their decisions as quickly as possible.

 If you have done your research and you are certain we are number one for you, submit your Common Application indicating early decision and complete the ED agreement.

-Some common questions asked about St. Lawrence's ED program are presented below:
+Commonly asked questions about St. Lawrence's ED program.

 Q. Are there advantages to applying Early Decision?